EricHogue/EricHogue.github.io/_posts/2023-02-12-HackTheBox-Walkthrough-Stocker.md

 img: 2023/02/Stocker/Stocker.png
 ---

-In Stoker, I exploited a NoSQL Injection to login an application before using a Local File Inclusion vulnerability to extract files.
+In Stocker, I exploited a NoSQL Injection to login an application before using a Local File Inclusion vulnerability to extract files.
 Then I used an unsecure sudo configuration to become root.

 * Room: Stocker
 * Difficulty: Easy